pinnecke/slideshowbob/README.md

 Slideshow Bob saves the current presentation to its history and resets all personal description files, special announcements and additional concerns.

 A few weeks after, Jane is asked to tell what has happen in the last meetings because the entire company run out of money.
-She open the history of Johns personal slides, which is the markdown file `John Doe.md`, which is stored in `content/history/personal`:
+She opens the history of Johns personal slides, which is the markdown file `John Doe.md`.
+This file is stored in `content/history/personal/`:

 ```markdown